Money Matters

-Keep reading for a breakdown of the DPO meaning and why it’s significant to your business’s financial standing.
+Keep reading for an outline of the DPO formula, how to calculate days payable outstanding, and why it’s significant to your business’s financial health.

 Here’s what we’ll cover